 The room upgrade was an unexpected surprise.
-We certainly didn’t need the extra space for a short one night stay, but it was certainly a nice way to begin our vacation, and you can’t beat free.
+We certainly didn’t need the extra space for a short one night stay.
+Still,it is a nice way to begin our vacation, and you can’t beat free.

 In the morning, after a run, and some plane spotting, we checked out the continental breakfast.
-We got to Grill and Vine just as breakfast was about to end, so the continental options were pretty picked over.
+We got to Grill and Vine just as breakfast was about to end.
+The continental options were pretty picked over.
 Knowing there would be no shortage of food between lounges and on board our Singapore First Class flights, I wasn’t too worried about it.
 There were some cereals, fruit, and toast/bagels available.
 Hot items were also there, but subject to a $10 up charge.

-After breakfast, we checked out and caught the shuttle back to the airport, this time getting off at the SFO International terminal to check in for our Singapore Airlines flights.
+After breakfast, we checked out and caught the shuttle back to the airport.
+We disembarked at the SFO International terminal to check in for our Singapore Airlines flights.

 The free upgrade was great, especially for the reasonable room rate.
 I’ll still likely visit the Hyatt for my typical stays near SFO, but I’m happy to have other options nearby.